-The extensive list of cocktails are the perfect accompaniment to the fresh, playful and tasty flavours in every dish.
+The extensive list of cocktails is the perfect accompaniment to the fresh, playful and tasty flavours in every dish.
 If you’re a fan of seafood, this is one of the best places to have it in Tamarindo.

 Continuing with the theme of ease and convenience, getting around Tamarindo is super simple.
-It’s a very walkable beach town, with pretty much every amenity you can think of being within walking distance.
+It’s a walkable beach town, with pretty much every amenity you can think of being within walking distance.

 Bike rental is a fun way to get around too, but taxis and buses are also available.
 We’ll go into the transport options in more detail below:

-Tamarindo is also a relatively safe town, so you should be fine walking home at night too.
+It is also a relatively safe town, so you should be fine walking home at night too.

-Walking in the dark or the hot summer sun isn’t for all of us though.
+Walking in the dark or the hot summer sun isn’t for all of us, though.
 If you don’t fancy walking, there are plenty of taxis cruising around the town.

 Unlike other areas in Costa Rica, the taxis in Tamarindo are yellow and can always be found at the main taxi stand in front of Plaza Conchal, as well as just on the streets.